theThings/thethings.iO-atmel-sdk/README.md

 		}
 ```

-In the panel a similar graph is created with the values of the temperature sensor.
+In thethings.iO IoT panel a similar chart is created with the values of the temperature sensor.

 ![Temperature the things io panel graph](https://raw.githubusercontent.com/theThings/thethings.iO-atmel-sdk/master/docs/atmel_pictures/temperature_panel.jpg)

-### Recieve data in RealTime (with MQTT notifications)
+### Recieve data in real-time (with MQTT notifications)

 The panel has an option to send test data to the thing.